coralblocks/CoralQueue/README.md

 <img src="images/Queue.png" alt="Queue" width="50%" height="50%" />

 The Queue allows a single producer thread sending messages to the queue and a single consumer thread receiving messages from the queue, both running inside the same JVM.
+The consumer reads the messages in the same order that they were sent by the producer.

 ## Multiplexer